ajaysimha/Telemetry/README.md

 ansible-playbook playbooks/install_osp_nodes.yaml
 ansible-playbook playbook/install_ceph_nodes.yaml
 ```
+**Note:** There is no uninstall for client side.
+You will have to uninstall manaully using yum remove collectd (and other installed packages.

 ## To Do
 * Remove keepalived if it confirmed that it is not in use in the solution